grpc/proposal/A80-pid.md

 ## Background

-The `wrr` policy uses the following formula to calculate subchannel weights, which is desribed in more details in the "Subchannel Weights" section of [gRFC A58][A58]:
+The `wrr` policy uses the following formula to calculate subchannel weights, which is described in more details in the "Subchannel Weights" section of [gRFC A58][A58]:

 $$weight = \dfrac{qps}{utilization + \dfrac{eps}{qps} * error\\_utilization\\_penalty}$$